No Down Payment Car Insurance

 - The cheaper your policy, the cheaper your down payment will be

-- We recommend against pay-as-you-go insurance like Hugo as it can create gaps in your coverage that can have significant financial and legal consequences
+- We don't recommend pay-as-you-go insurance, like Hugo, as it can create risky gaps in your coverage

 How to lower your down payment

 The down payment for your auto insurance is typically just your first month's payment.
-This means getting "low deposit" car insurance is contingent upon getting a good insurance rate.
-We recommend filing claims wisely, avoiding unnecessary coverage, and inquiring about discounts.
-Read more about these cost-cutting tips here.
+This means getting "low deposit" car insurance is contingent upon getting a good overall insurance rate.
+However, there are additional ways to cut costs on car insurance, such as filing claims wisely, avoiding unnecessary coverage, and inquiring about discounts.

-Some companies offer choices between paying for the first 30 or 45 days as your deposit.
-If required to pay for the initial 45 (or more) days, inquire about a 30-day option.
-Just remember that a higher downpayment upfront will result in lower monthly payments, as more of your overall premium has been paid at the onset of the policy.
+Some companies offer a choice between paying for the first 30 or 45 days as your deposit.
+If you are required to pay for the initial 45 (or more) days, ask about a 30-day option.
+Remember that a higher down payment upfront will result in lower monthly payments, as more of your overall premium has been paid at the beginning of the policy.

-Auto insurers may charge service fees for certain payment plans or methods.
+Auto insurers may charge service fees for certain payment plans or methods, but they might offer discounts for others.
 Check with your insurance company to see if they offer fee-free payment methods.
 For example, setting up an automatic Electronic Funds Transfer often reduces or eliminates service fees.

-As previously mentioned, a lower car insurance rate usually means a lower deposit.
+As mentioned above, a lower car insurance rate usually means a lower deposit.
 One of the easiest ways to find cheap insurance is to get quotes from multiple companies.
-The Zebra's quote tool compares over one hundred companies at once so you don't have to.
-Enter your ZIP code below to get started.
+Zebra's quote tool compares over one hundred companies simultaneously, so you don't have to.
+Enter your ZIP code below to get started, or reach out to our knowledgeable agents so they can personally assist you in finding coverage that meets your needs.

 Compare companies with low down payments today!